techidaily/site-android-unlock/source/_posts/in-2024-how-to-enable-usb-debugging-on-a-locked-sony-xperia-1-v-phone-by-drfone-android.md

 - **Security measures.**For security reasons, most devices limit access to sensitive settings when the phone is locked, making it tricky to enable USB debugging.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Scenarios Requiring USB Debugging on a Locked Phone

 Unlocking your phone’s potential becomes crucial in moments of crisis.
 Explore below some of the scenarios where enabling USB debugging on a locked Android device becomes your beacon of hope: